DON’T MISS

 By the early 20th century, however, all memory of ham was lost as German beer culture took over the festivities.
 It became customary for men to gather in groups, sometimes embarking on local day trips, but mostly just wandering around town fuelled by a healthy supply of booze.
 Father’s Day celebrations of this type have continued to dominate right up into the present day, with the religious significance of the holiday largely forgotten.

-Nowadays, on Ascension Day / Father’s Day, you will see groups of men in costume gathering together to engage in a good spot of drinking.
+Nowadays, on Ascension Day / Father’s Day, you will see groups of men in costume gathering together to engage in a good spot of binge drinking.
 Sometimes they go on day trips as well, but most of the time they’re too busy necking Steins.
-The association with alcohol has become so strong that many Germans refer to it as the day of “boozing and brawling” - a reference to the perception that things sometimes get a little out of hand.
+The association with alcohol has become so strong that many Germans refer to it as the day of “boozing and brawling” - a reference to the perception that things get considerably less controlled than a ham-centric picnic with an air of machismo.

 Indeed, every year Männertag sees a 300 percent spike in the number of alcohol-related traffic incidents.
-The police and emergency services are always on high alert, as there are a far higher than normal incidences of street fights, pub brawls and general drunken behaviour.
+The police and emergency services are always on high alert, as there are a lot more incidents of street fights, pub brawls and general drunken behaviour than normal.

 Ready to celebrate Father's Day in Germany?